wtsnjp/twoot.py/README.md

 ### Setup running

-After installing the script, run `twoot.py` once by hand and fill the following fields:
+After installing the script, run `twoot.py` once by hand and fill in the following fields:

 ```
 $ python twoot.py